Wrongful Death Attorney in Beachwood, Ohio

 individual’s death

 Beachwood, Ohio personal injury attorney Jeffrey A. Leikin talks about who can sue for wrongful death in Ohio.
-In Ohio, wrongful death actions must be initiated by an estate, making it crucial to work with a lawyer who is well-versed not only in personal injury and wrongful death law but also in probate matters.
-Since a decedent cannot bring a wrongful death case on their own, the estate must be opened, processed, and closed by the attorney representing the next of kin to pursue recovery.
+He mentions that wrongful death actions in Ohio must be brought by the decedent’s estate, which is why it is essential to have an attorney experienced not only in personal injury and wrongful death law but also in probate matters.
+Because a decedent cannot pursue a wrongful death claim personally, the estate must be properly opened, managed, and closed by the lawyer handling the case to ensure recovery for the family.

-Ohio’s wrongful death laws, outlined in the Ohio Revised Code, grant two causes of action for an estate in these cases.
-The first is a survivorship action, which seeks damages for suffering endured by the decedent prior to death, including pain and suffering, funeral costs, and medical expenses.
-The second action is a wrongful death claim for the next of kin, addressing the loss of love, companionship, emotional distress, and support resulting from the loved one’s death.
-In Ohio, the next of kin generally includes the decedent’s spouse, children, and parents.
+He notes that Ohio law, codified in the Ohio Revised Code, provides two distinct causes of action in wrongful death cases.
+The first is a survivorship claim, which covers damages the decedent sustained before death, including pain and suffering, medical expenses, and funeral costs.
+The second is a wrongful death claim on behalf of the next of kin, addressing the emotional distress, loss of love and companionship, and other non-economic damages.
+In Ohio, next of kin typically includes the spouse, children, and parents of the decedent.

 More Videos From This Lawyer